For an island, there is actually quite a lot of choice when it comes to shopping.

 Wickhams Cay II

 Just west of Road Town, further along Waterfront Drive, is Wickhams Cay II.
-One of my favorite go-to areas for provisioning…but we will get to that later.

 Road Reef Plaza